Bring your solar dream to life

 Once you’ve accepted a quote and made a deposit, the solar company will set an installation date.

-An install often involves an electrician, an installation crew and inspectors, and is usually complete in 4 weeks or less.
-This can take longer if any parts need to be ordered and shipped, or the installation is particularly complex (for example, if you require scaffolding).
+The process is usually complete in 4 weeks or less.
+An install can take longer if any parts need to be ordered and shipped, or the installation is complex (for example, if scaffolding is required).

 Building consent is no longer required to install rooftop solar panels on most existing homes (with some exceptions).

 Your installer will lodge a distributed generation application for you.
-If your system is under 10 kW this should be quick and easy, and the cost should be minimal.
+If your system is under 10 kW this should be quick and easy, and the cost minimal.

-It will generally take 1 to 2 weeks to have the application approved by your network operator.
+It generally takes 1 to 2 weeks for your network operator to approve the application — your installer will let you know.

-Before your system can be switched on, your installer will need to request that your electricity meter is reconfigured to enable two-way metering, so that you can sell any excess power back to the grid.
+Before your system can be switched on, your installer needs to request that your electricity meter is reconfigured to enable two-way metering, so that you can sell any excess power back to the grid.
 This could happen before or after installation day.

-Once metering is done the network updates your house’s status to ‘distributed generation’ and export is enabled.
+Once metering is done, the network updates your home’s status to ‘distributed generation’ and export is enabled.
 Until this is complete, you can still generate power for yourself, but you can’t sell any back to the grid.

-• Panels, inverters and other components will be delivered (or this may have happened earlier).
+• The panels, inverters and other components are delivered (or this may happen earlier).

 • On some roofs, the installers may put temporary railings in place for their safety, or they may need to put up scaffolding.

-• The solar panels will be attached to the metal rails.
+• Metal rails are attached to the roof, and the solar panels are attached to the metal rails.

-• The inverter will be installed – usually on the wall of your garage (or another safe location).
+• The inverter is installed, usually on the wall of your garage (or another safe location).

-• Cabling will be installed to connect the solar panels on your roof to the inverter.
+• Cabling is installed to connect the solar panels on your roof to the inverter.

-• The inverter will be connected to the switchboard and a circuit breaker added.
+• The inverter is connected to the switchboard and a circuit breaker added.

-Following your installation, your installer will arrange for a registered electrical inspector to come to your home and check the installation to make sure it has been done correctly and is safe.
-If it meets the requirements, you will be given an Electrical Safety Certificate for your new system.
+Following installation, your installer will arrange for a registered electrical inspector to come to your home and check that the installation has been done correctly and is safe.
+If it meets the requirements, you’ll be given an Electrical Safety Certificate for your new system.

 The wait time for this inspection could be as soon as the next day or could be several weeks during busy periods.
 The cost of this inspection should be included in your installer’s quote.